 Ellie and her team intercept a sequence of a few hundred prime numbers that continuously recycle.
 Initially, they detect no informational content, meaning they have a signal but no message.

-This is similar to the Newton Bible Code, where the grain, wine, and oil symmetry of the 46 sequences stand out in stark contrast from the text.
+This is similar to the Sagan Signal, where the grain, wine, and oil symmetry of the 46 sequences stand out in stark contrast from the text.
 But, as in Contact, there is no obvious message.
 In that sense, the sequences are a signal, a flag, to get our attention.

-My experience is that when people first look at the Newton Bible Code, they immediately see the symmetry in the sequences and their initial reaction is: Where’s the message?
+My experience is that when people first look at the Sagan Signal, they immediately see the symmetry in the sequences and their initial reaction is: Where’s the message?
 If there is no message, what’s the point?
 This is exactly the frustration that Ellie was feeling in Contact: